UccelloLibero/Stochasticity/README.md

 # Random Image and Message Web App

 This web application displays a random image along with a random message on the whole viewport.
-It uses Python, Flask, and HTML.
+It uses Python, Flask, HTML JavaScript and AJAX.

 ## Features

+### Display Random Image and Message

 - Display a random image from the 'static/images' folder.
 - Show a random message on top of the image.

+### Dynamic Content Update

+- Periodic update of image and message using JavaScript and AJAX.

+### Navigation Bar and Footer

 - Navigation bar with links to the homepage, an "About" page and GitHub repository for this project.
 - Footer with a copyright notice.